Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 **Expected Graduation:** May 2024

 ## About The Project
-This project is for Fetch Rewards Data Analytics 2023 Summer Internship.
 The following csv files are the 4 given original sample data files:

 Path:  ```Fetch_DA_2023_intern/Original csv files/ ```